 Rachel Allinson-Strydom is originally from England and moved to California after spending six years in the Bahamas.
-She received her B.A. in Psychology from U.C.L.A. in 1994, her M.S.W. from The Ohio State University in 1996, and her L.C.S.W. in 1999.
+She received her B.A. in Psychology from University of California, Los Angeles in 1994, her M.S.W. from The Ohio State University in 1996, and her L.C.S.W. in 1999.

 Ms. Allinson-Strydom’s professional experiences include practice in forensic, psychiatric, medical, geronotological, and group home social work.
 For over 15 years she worked full time at a maximum security psychiatric hospital in a variety of roles including Psychiatric Social Worker, Internship Coordinator, Director of the Discharge Planning and Community Integration Department, and Supervising Social Worker.
 During that time she also worked in a private practice group with clients on federal probation.